cloud-gov/site/content/news/articles/2025-04-17-opensearch-alerting.md

 5. Select the desired timeframe under **Schedule**
 6. Under **index** put "logs-app-\*" (this will put a wildcard to match index pattern)
-7. Fill out **Query** refereeing to Monitor Types for your chose monitor
+7. Fill out **Query** referring to Monitor Types for your chose monitor
 8. Create a **Trigger**, this can be for any alert condition or specific queries/tags.
 9. Under **Actions** fill out the notification info.
 10. When the trigger is activated next, it will notify users.